XP-NETWORK/xpjs/README.md

 ## To list and transfer NFTs, follow the steps below:

-- Make sure [nodejs](https://nodejs.org/en/download/) is installed in your machine.
+- Make sure [nodejs](https://nodejs.org/en/download/) is installed on your machine.

 ### 1. Import xp.network package into your project with the following command: